Student Bulletin – Registration

 This section does not apply to Santa Clara University students enrolled in a graduate/professional degree program.
 Students enrolled in a graduate/professional degree program at Santa Clara University who are interested in taking a law class should refer to the section, “Enrolling in a Course Outside One’s Graduate/Professional Program”, below.

-Non-law (special) students wishing to take law courses must secure approval from the instructor and the senior assistant dean for student services.
-The instructor may deny permission to any special student applicant (a) whom the instructor believes will not be capable of meeting the expectations of the course or (b) whose presence in the course may undermine the instructor’s education goals.
-Special students should familiarize themselves with the law school’s regulations, grading system, and calendar prior to enrolling.
+Non-law students wishing to take law courses must secure approval from the instructor and the senior assistant dean for student services.
+The instructor may deny permission to any non-law student applicant (a) whom the instructor believes will not be capable of meeting the expectations of the course or (b) whose presence in the course may undermine the instructor’s education goals.
+Non-law students should familiarize themselves with the law school’s regulations, grading system, and calendar prior to enrolling.
 In particular, students from other schools within the University should note that the law school is on the semester system, and so beginning and ending dates for law courses differ from those of the University as a whole.
 Class schedules also differ from those of the University, and time conflicts are possible.
 Graduate and professional school students at Santa Clara University interested in taking a law class should refer to the section, “Enrolling in a Course Outside One’s Graduate/Professional Program.”

-The following courses are not available to special students: first-year courses, clinics, externships, skills training courses (such as trial practice, appellate practice, moot court, etc.), courses that have limited enrollment and are fully subscribed by law students, courses that have enrollment that meets or exceeds room capacity (or are believed by the instructor or the senior assistant dean for student services to be over-enrolled), and courses in which the instructor has limited enrollment to students seeking a J.D. degree.
+The following courses are not available to non-law students: first-year courses, clinics, externships, skills training courses (such as trial practice, appellate practice, moot court, etc.), courses that have limited enrollment and are fully subscribed by law students, courses that have enrollment that meets or exceeds room capacity (or are believed by the instructor or the senior assistant dean for student services to be over-enrolled), and courses in which the instructor has limited enrollment to students seeking a J.D. degree.

 Non-law students should consult the current schedule of classes and complete and submit the Application and Registration for Summer Visiting and Special Students.
-Special students must pay the current law school tuition and applicable course fees.
+Non-law students must pay the current law school tuition and applicable course fees.
 Students in this category earn a grade of Audit only.

 Auditors